The Non-Orientable Topology of Condorcet's Paradox

-The surfaces specified by the fundamental polygons of Figure \ref{fig:fundamental-polygons}, can be constructed as follows.
-An (open) cylinder can be constructed by rolling-up and gluing the two sides labelled $b$ together (the first step of Figure \ref{fig:klein-construction} demonstrates this).
-Moreover, an Annulus (see Figure \ref{fig:annulus}) can be constructed by stretching a single side labelled $b$ out in an arc over the square until it meets the other side labelled $b$.
-A Möbius Strip can be constructed in the same way, but one side needs to be twisted $180^{\circ}$ so that the arrows line up before gluing.
-However, the constructions of the remaining surfaces are more subtle.
-For instance, the Klein bottle can be constraints as per the steps of Figure \ref{fig:klein-construction}, although those steps must be performed in 4D space to avoid \textit{self-intersection} of the surface.
-The construction of the real projective plane ($\RP$) can be done by identifying (i.e., gluing) antipodal points of a sphere (see Figure \ref{fig:real-projective-plane}).
+The surfaces specified by the fundamental polygons of Figure~\ref{fig:fundamental-polygons}, can be constructed as follows.
+An (uncapped) cylinder can be constructed by rolling-up and gluing the two sides labelled $b$ together (the first step of Figure~\ref{fig:klein-construction} demonstrates this).
+Moreover, an annulus (see Figure~\ref{fig:annulus}) can be constructed by stretching a single side labelled $b$ out in an arc over the square until it meets the other side labelled $b$.
+A Möbius strip can be constructed in the same way, but one side needs to be twisted $180^{\circ}$ so that the arrows line up before gluing.
+The Klein bottle can be constructed per the steps of Figure~\ref{fig:klein-construction}, although those steps must be performed in 4D space to avoid \textit{self-intersection} of the surface.
+The construction of the real projective plane ($\RP$) can be done by identifying (i.e., gluing) antipodal points of a sphere (see Figure~\ref{fig:real-projective-plane}).